paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 Subsec. (i)(1).
 Pub.
 L. 100–4, § 304(a), substituted “February 4, 1987” for “December 27, 1977”.

 Subsec. (j)(1)(A).
 Pub.
-L. 100–4, § 303(f), inserted before semicolon at end “, except that a publicly owned treatment works which prior to December 31, 1982, had a contractual arrangement to use a portion of the capacity of an ocean outfall operated by another publicly owned treatment works which has applied for or received modification under subsection (h) of this section, may apply for a modification of subsection (h) of this section in its own right not later than 30 days after February 4, 1987”.
+L. 100–4, § 303(f), inserted before semicolon at end “, except that a publicly owned treatment works which prior to December 31, 1982, had a contractual arrangement to use a portion of the capacity of an ocean outfall operated by another publicly owned treatment works which has applied for or received modification under subsection (h), may apply for a modification of subsection (h) in its own right not later than 30 days after February 4, 1987”.

 Subsec. (j)(2).
 Pub.
 L. 100–4, § 302(c)(1), substituted “Subject to paragraph (3) of this section, any” for “Any”.